s3ql/s3ql/rst/issues.rst

 Known Issues
 ============

+* S3QL does not support Access Control Lists (ACLs).
+This is due to a bug in the FUSE library and will therefore hopefully be fixed at some point.
+See `issue 385 <http://code.google.com/p/s3ql/issues/detail?id=385>`_ for more details.

 * S3QL does not verify TLS/SSL server certificates, so a man-in-the-middle attack is principally possible.
 See `issue 267
   <http://code.google.com/p/s3ql/issues/detail?id=267>`_ for more